Siamkelo/siamkelo_Kgomo/README.md

-# siamkelo_Kgomo
+# Alx_angineer_ course
-I'm a software engineer student at ALx Africa
+I'm now a ALX Student, this is my first repository as a full-stack engineer